openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

    :hidden:

    openvino_docs_Extensibility_UG_add_openvino_ops
+   openvino_docs_Extensibility_UG_GPU
    openvino_docs_MO_DG_prepare_model_customize_model_optimizer_Customize_Model_Optimizer

 @endsphinxdirective

-The Intel® Distribution of OpenVINO™ toolkit supports neural network models trained with multiple frameworks including TensorFlow*, PyTorch*, ONNX*, PaddlePaddle*, MXNet*, Caffe, and Kaldi.
+The Intel® Distribution of OpenVINO™ toolkit supports neural network models trained with various frameworks, including TensorFlow, PyTorch, ONNX, PaddlePaddle, MXNet, Caffe, and Kaldi.
 The list of supported operations (layers) is different for each of the supported frameworks.
 To see the operations supported by your framework, refer to [Supported Framework Operations](../MO_DG/prepare_model/Supported_Frameworks_Layers.md).